Let’s face it; there are more articles about the advantages of marketing on the internet, then there are actual marketers in the industry.

 i) The customer walks into the store to buy furniture.

 ii) They walk around the store, browsing through your products, and they like a chair that you have on display.

 iii) They zero in on the chair after considering its features and price and express their desire to buy it.

 iv) They then move to the payment area, to make the payment for the chair.
 At this point, the funnel is complete since the transaction is made.

-Let’s say you sell jewellery and your brand’s website is xyz.com.
+Let’s say you sell jewelry and your brand’s website is xyz.com.
 The sales funnel for your customer would be:

-i) Customer sees your online ad and visits your website at xyz.com.
+i) The customer sees your online ad and visits your website at xyz.com.

 ii) She likes a pair of earrings and wants to buy it.

 iii) She adds the product to her cart and selects the ‘checkout’ option.